 When you choose to study abroad in Barcelona, you’ll have many opportunities to learn and practice the Spanish (or Catalan) language.
 It doesn’t matter if you’re a complete beginner, or if you have some experience in the language already.
 Learning may start in the classroom and reach far beyond its walls.

-Students on the CAPA Global Cities programs can also take Spanish language classes.
+Students on many CEA CAPA Barcelona programs can also take Spanish language classes.

 Internships are available for students who have completed at least four semesters of Spanish language.
 This will help you connect with locals and understand the work culture of Barcelona while you practice the language, develop important professional skills for your future career, and build your resume.
 Other students may enjoy volunteering.